Become a CASA Volunteer - Give the Gift of Hope

 BECOME A CASA VOLUNTEER

 A Court Appointed Special Advocate (CASA) is a specially trained community volunteer (21 years and older), appointed by a judge, to represent the best interests of abused, neglected, and/or abandoned children in court.
-CASA Volunteer Advocates independently investigate the child’s situation and make recommendations to the Berks County Dependency Judges as to what permanent placement would be best for that particular child and what services the child can benefit from whether those services are related to educational needs, social needs, mental health needs, physical health needs, or cultural needs.
+CASA Volunteers independently investigate the child’s situation and make recommendations to the Berks County Dependency Judges as to what permanent placement would be best for that particular child and what services the child can benefit from whether those services are related to educational needs, social needs, mental health needs, physical health needs, or cultural needs.

-As a CASA Volunteer Advocate, you are empowered by the courts to help ensure children find a safe, nurturing, and permanent home.
+As a CASA Volunteer, you are empowered by the courts to help ensure children find a safe, nurturing, and permanent home.
 You will not only bring positive change to the lives of these vulnerable children, but to their children and generations to come.

 How do I get started?

 - Review the CASA Volunteer Job Description.

-- Attend one of our informational sessions which will present not only the mission and vision of the organization, but will also discuss both the roles and responsibilities of a CASA volunteer and the application process.
+- Attend one of our monthly information sessions which will present not only the mission and vision of the organization, but will also discuss both the roles and responsibilities of a CASA volunteer and the application process.
 Sign up here.

-- After you attend an informational session and we review your application, we will get in touch with you to schedule an interview.
+- After you attend an information session and we review your application, we will get in touch with you to schedule an interview.
 This preliminary interview will provide you with another opportunity to discuss your questions and concerns while you decide if this is the right volunteer opportunity for you.